searls/todo_or_die/README.md

-If TodoOrDie sees that `Rails` is defined, it'll assume you probably don't want this tool to run outside development and test, so it'll log the error message to `Rails.logger.warn` in production and raise the error otherwise.
+If TodoOrDie sees that `Rails` is defined, it'll assume you probably don't want this tool to run outside development and test, so it'll log the error message to `Rails.logger.warn` in production (while still raising the error in development and test).

-### Wait, won't raising time-based errors throughout my app ruin my weekend?
+### Wait, won't sprinkling time bombs throughout my app ruin my weekend?

 Sure will!
-It's TODO or Die, not TODO and Remember to Pace Yourself.
+It's "TODO or Die", not "TODO and Remember to Pace Yourself".

-Still, people will probably get mad if you break production because you forgot to remove an A/B test, so I'd [strongly recommend you read what the default hook actually does](lib/todo_or_die.rb) before you commit any to-do items to your codebase.
+Still, someone will probably get mad if you break production because you forgot to follow through on removing an A/B test, so I'd [strongly recommend you read what the default hook actually does](lib/todo_or_die.rb#L8-L16) before this gem leads to you losing your job.
+(Speaking of, please note the lack of any warranty in `todo_or_die`'s [license](LICENSE.txt).)

-You can customize the gem's behavior by passing in your own callable lambda/proc/thing like this:
+To appease your boss, you may customize the gem's behavior by passing in your own `call`'able lambda/proc/dingus like this:

 ```ruby
 TodoOrDie.config(